Turiedmonds/Firebase-VS-Code/README.md

 ## Setup

 1. Clone this repository.
-2. Serve the files using any static web server.
+2. Serve the files in the `public/` directory using any static web server.
 Examples:
-   - `npx serve` (Node.js)
+   - `npx serve public`
-   - `python3 -m http.server`
+   - `python3 -m http.server public`
    The service worker requires the app to be served via `http://` or `https://` for full functionality.

 ## Running Offline